Oscar-Jiram/market-basket-analysis-retail/README.md

 *<sub>Product-level sales distribution illustrating revenue and volume concentration across a small subset of products, indicating dependency risk and limited portfolio diversification.</sub>*
+Lift was used as the primary metric to identify meaningful associations, as it highlights relationships that are stronger than random chance.

 ---
 ## Key Findings